The Account Holder, party of the first part,

 The Payment Order must include the following information:

-The Payment Order validly given by an Account Holder is irrevocable effective as of the keying of a single-use code in accordance with Article 5.1.
+The Payment Order validly given by an Account Holder is irrevocable for the Account Holder.
 The Account Holder will not be able to request cancellation of the Payment Order.

-Payment Orders must first obtain the consent of the Payer or the Account Holder.
-In the absence of such consent, the transaction or series of payment transactions shall be deemed not authorised.
+Payment Orders are subject to the prior consent of the Payer or the Account Holder.
+In the absence of such consent, the Transaction or series of payment Transactions shall be deemed not authorised.

-The consent may be withdrawn by the Payer as long as the Payment Order has acquired a character of irrevocability in accordance with the provisions of Article L. 133-8 of the French Monetary and Financial Code.
+The consent may be withdrawn by the Payer as long as the Payment Order has not acquired a character of irrevocability in accordance with the provisions of article L. 133-8 of the French Monetary and Financial Code.

-When the Payment Transaction is initiated by the Beneficiary or by the Payer who gives a payment order through the Beneficiary, the Payer cannot revoke the payment order after having transmitted the Payment Order to the Beneficiary or given the beneficiary his consent to execute the payment transaction.
+When the Payment Transaction is initiated by the Beneficiary or by the Payer who gives a Payment Order through the Beneficiary, the Payer cannot revoke the Payment Order after having transmitted the Payment Order to the Beneficiary or given the Beneficiary his/her consent to execute the Payment Transaction.

-LEMON WAY reserves the right to override a Payment Transaction if the transaction to transfer funds by bank card or payment used to credit the Payment Account in order to complete the transaction is rejected or cancelled by the PSP issuer of the card.
+Lemonway reserves the right to reverse a Payment Transaction if the transaction to transfer funds by credit or debit card used to credit the Payment Account in order to complete the transaction is rejected or cancelled by the PSP issuer of the card.

 All Payment Transactions are included in a statement established in real time for each Payment Account.

-The Account Holder will have access to the Payment Account statements showing all the Payment Transactions debited and credited to this account via the Partner Site.
+The Account Holder will have access to the Payment Account statements showing all the Payment Transactions debited and credited to this account via the Partner Service, if applicable.

 The Framework Agreement comes into force for an indefinite period at the moment of acceptance of these terms by the Account Holder.

-The Account Holder has a period of fourteen (14) calendar days to waive the Framework Agreement free of charge, if he meets the conditions of Article D 341-1 of the French Monetary and Financial Code for legal entities or if he is a natural person.
-This period runs from the day the Framework Agreement is concluded, i.e. the day the Account Holder accepted these General Conditions.
+The Account Holder has a period of fourteen (14) calendar days to waive the Framework Agreement free of charge, if it meets the conditions of article D. 341-1 of the French Monetary and Financial Code for legal entities or if he/she is a natural person.
+This period runs from the day the Framework Agreement is concluded, i.e., the day the Account Holder accepted these terms & conditions.
 During this cancellation period, the execution of the Framework Agreement may begin only at the express request of the Account Holder.
-The Account Holder expressly acknowledges and agrees that any payment instruction sent to LEMON WAY before the expiry of the cancellation period constitutes an express request by the Account Holder to execute the Framework Agreement.
-The Account Holder will not be entitled to cancel a payment instruction that he has given and confirmed during the cancellation period.
+The Account Holder expressly acknowledges and agrees that any payment instruction sent to Lemonway before the expiry of the cancellation period constitutes an express request by the Account Holder to execute the Framework Agreement.
+The Account Holder will not be entitled to cancel a payment instruction that he/she has given and confirmed during the cancellation period.